Esri/arcgis-maps-sdk-java-samples/search/reverse-geocode-online/README.md

 ## Additional information

 This sample uses the World Geocoding Service.
-For more information, see the [Geocoding service](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/services/geocoding-service/) help topic on the ArcGIS Developer website.
+For more information, see the [Geocoding service](https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm) help topic on the ArcGIS REST APIs website.

 ## Tags